-Note also that the marginal exposures that may arise from failed deliveries are mitigated by variation margining and remedies provided under master repurchase agreements including interest compensation and rights to terminate repos where the purchase leg has failed.
+114 Note also that the marginal exposures that may arise from failed deliveries are mitigated by variation margining and remedies provided under master repurchase agreements including interest compensation and rights to terminate repos where the purchase leg has failed.

+Accordingly, it is recommended that parties base collateral update reports on the contractual or intended date of settlement.
+In other words, it is recommended to assume perfect settlement.
 Failed deliveries should be removed from reported balances when known but it is recommended that corrected balances are carried forward to the next report and corrections (Table 2, field 98, Action Type = CORR) are not made retrospectively to the previous report.
 In order to be consistent, it is recommended that the Event Date in a collateral update report for a transaction-based collateral allocation should be reported in the same way as for collateral allocations against a net exposure as described above.